254In61/ocp4-on-aws/documentation/prerequisites.md

 - 2.4) Ensure the pull-secret is located in your chosen cluster-installation-directory.The Ansible playbooks will pick the file from there.
   Pull-secret: allows you to authenticate with the services that are provided by the included authorities, including Quay.io, which serves the container images for OpenShift Container Platform components.

 # STEP 3.
-Install the following packages:
+Install the following packages in your Linux environment:
 - boto3 ( pip install boto3 )
 - jq
 - ansible-core